 Another example.
 You are receiving too many vocal messages and don’t have time to deal with it.
 You could receive it transcribed in a Slack or Microsoft Teams channel, an e-Mail or even SMS.
 Enabling your people to gauge its value and take quick actions.
 Increasing your team collaboration and productivity.

-Wazo Enterprise Programmable Communication provides all the APIs to build such use cases and many other telecom scenarios.
+Wazo Enterprise Unified Communication provides all the APIs to build such use cases and many other telecom scenarios.
 Using a third-party solution like the free visual builder Node-Red, you could build your own flow answering your business needs in a couple of clicks.

 Using programmable voice to transcript voice messages in a business message system

 Here is the workflow that describes the different steps to enrich your voice channel with Speech to Text: